rrc21/Ri/README.md

 implemented api's for - login , logout,adduser,creategroup,delete group,addtogroup,group message and getmessages in group.
 implemented authentication function for validating the user.
-In Apis-req-res file i am providing the api related response and request
+In Apis-req-res file i am providing the api related response and request In output folder i have added screenshots from which i have tested apis through postman